-15. Staff Induction, Awareness and Training
+16. Staff Induction, Awareness and Training

 - The school aims to keep the profile and importance of safeguarding high with staff, pupils, parents, governors/trustees, visitors and other adults who are associated or work with the school. - All staff are expected to be understand systems within the school that support safeguarding.
 This will be explained to them as part of staff induction and information will be updated on a regular basis to ensure they are fully aware of current practice.
-This includes: - safeguarding and child protection policy, including the policy and procedures to deal with childon-child abuse - behaviour policy, including measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying - the school's safeguarding response to children who go missing from education or are absent from education, particularly on repeat occasions and/or prolonged periods - the staff code of conduct including low level concerns, allegations against staff and whistleblowing - the role and identity of the DSL/DDSL - On the first day of the autumn term, all staff attend safeguarding and child protection training run by the DSL.
-This covers: key changes in KCSIE, categories of abuse, reminders about responsibilities, referral and reporting procedures, online safety, filtering and monitoring, and sources of support/information.
-All staff receive copies of the presentation and are provided with a copy of Part 1 of KCSIE 2023 and Annexes A and B. - School leaders, including the DSL, will read the entire KCSIE document. - All other members of staff must read KCSIE Part 1 and Annex B. - Once the school's safeguarding and child protection policy has been approved by the Governing Body, all members of staff receive a safeguarding pack comprising: a copy of KCSIE, the safeguarding and child protection policy, the behaviour, whistleblowing and online safety policies, the statement of procedures for dealing with allegations against staff, and the staff code of conduct.
+This includes: - safeguarding and child protection policy, including the policy and procedures to deal with childon-child abuse - behaviour policy, including measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying - the school's safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods - the staff code of conduct including low level concerns, allegations against staff and whistleblowing - the role and identity of the DSL/DDSL - Staff are informed of the key changes in KCSIE in the first week of the autumn term. - All staff have been provided with a copy of Part One of KCSIE 2024, which covers safeguarding information for all staff. - School leaders, including the DSL, will read the entire KCSIE document. - All members of staff must also read Annex B of KCSIE. - All members of staff will sign to confirm that they have read and understood KCSIE Part 1 and Annex B in addition to this policy.
+A register is kept on the single central record. - All staff members (including agency and third-party staff) will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues.
+Basic child protection training will take place every two years and will include online safety training, which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - In addition, a range of other specific safeguarding issues have been prioritised by leaders as most pertinent to the school.
+This includes training in reporting safeguarding concerns, Prevent, mental health, child-on-child abuse and domestic violence. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training including in online safety, behaviour management and the staff code of conduct to ensure they are aware of the school internal safeguarding processes as part of their induction. - All staff members (including volunteers, agency and third-party staff) will be made aware of the school expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP). - The DSL and Principal will provide regular reports to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - Although the school has a nominated lead for the Governing Body, all governors will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.

-- All members of staff must sign to confirm that they have read and understood KCSIE Part 1 and Annex B, in addition to this policy (once approved by the Governing Body).
-A register is kept on the single central record. - All staff members (including agency and third-party staff) receive appropriate child protection training to ensure they are aware of a range of safeguarding issues.
-Comprehensive child protection training will take place every two years, including online safety training, which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - All staff will receive regular safeguarding and child protection updates (staff meetings, e-bulletins and staff briefing sessions), to provide them with relevant skills and knowledge to safeguard children effectively. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training including in online safety, behaviour management and the staff code of conduct to ensure they are aware of the school internal safeguarding processes as part of their induction. - All staff members (including volunteers, agency and third-party staff) will be made aware of the school expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP). - The DSL and Principal will provide regular reports to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - Although the school has a nominated lead for the Governing Body, all governors will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+17. Safer Working Practice

-16. Safer Working Practice
+- All members of staff are required to work within clear guidelines on safer working practice as outlined in the staff code of conduct. - Staff will be made aware of the school behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance.

-- All members of staff are required to work within clear guidelines on safer working practice as outlined in the staff code of conduct. - Staff will be made aware of the school behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication.
+• All staff will be made aware of the professional risks associated with the use of social media and electronic communication.
 Staff will adhere to relevant policies including Acceptable Use and online safety policies.

-17. Staff Supervision and Support
+18. Staff Supervision and Support